 GMDSS, or the Global Maritime Distress and Safety System, is an international communication system established by the International Maritime Organisation (IMO) to enhance safety and facilitate rescue operations at sea.
 It ensures that ships in distress can send alerts and communicate with search and rescue authorities, as well as nearby vessels, regardless of their location on the globe.

-GMDSS uses a combination of satellite and terrestrial radio systems, including EPIRBs (Emergency Position Indicating Radio Beacons), SARTs (Search and Rescue Transponders), NAVTEX, Inmarsat, and VHF, MF, and HF radios.
-The system is mandatory for all SOLAS-compliant ships (Safety of Life at Sea) and is divided into different sea areas (A1 to A4), based on the type of radio coverage available.
+GMDSS uses a combination of IMO approved RMSS (Recognised Mobile Satellite Systems) and terrestrial radio systems, including EPIRBs (Emergency Position Indicating Radio Beacons), SARTs (Search and Rescue Transponders), DSC VHF & MF/HF Radio, NAVTEX, Inmarsat and Iridium.
+The system is mandatory for all SOLAS-compliant ships (Safety of Life at Sea) with many voluntary users and is divided into different sea areas (A1 to A4), based on the type of radio coverage available.
 GMDSS improves the speed, reliability, and coverage of distress communication, significantly increasing the chances of timely rescue in maritime emergencies.

 What are GMDSS Quizzes?